mulka/ploverwiki/Dictionary-Format.md

 - `{*?}`

     A stroke mapping to this command will add a space between your last stroke and the one before that, splitting apart the two strokes.
 For example, if your dictionary contained `PER` as "Perfect", `SWAEUGS` as "Situation" and `PER/SWAEUGS` as "Persuasion".
-If you meant to write "Perfect situation" but saw your output was "Persuasion", you could force these two strokes to be split apart by using this stroke.
-Therefore your output would be changed from "Persuasion" to "Perfect situation".
+If you meant to write "Perfect situation", but saw your output was "Persuasion", you could force these two strokes to be split apart by using the `{*?}` stroke.
+This means your output would change on the screen from "Persuasion" to "Perfect situation".

 **Suggested stroke:** `AFPS` (add space)